jolatechno/ipfs-mpi/core/README.md

 All of the interfaces use by the main [mpi](./mpi.go) interface are defined in the [type_definition.go](./type_definition.go) file.

-Using [mpi](./mpi.go)`.SetInitFunctions()` you can set the init functions for all other interfaces.
+Using `mpi.SetInitFunctions()` you can set the init functions for all other interfaces.

 #### ExtHost

-`ExtHost` is an extended go-libp2p host interface that implements functions to manage peerstores for each interpreter.
+[ExtHost](./host.go) is an extended go-libp2p host interface that implements functions to manage peerstores for each interpreter.

 #### Store

-The `Store` interface is an ipfs interface to store interpreters.
+The [Store](./ipfs.go) interface is an ipfs interface to store interpreters.

 #### Remote

-The `Remote` interface implements the connection between two peers and peer reseting.
+The [Remote](./remote.go) interface implements the connection between two peers and peer reseting.

 #### Interface

-The `Interface` interface implements the interactions between a `SlaveComm` interface and a local interpreter.
+The [interface](./interface.go) interface implements the interactions between a `SlaveComm` interface and a local interpreter.

 #### SlaveComm

-The `SlaveComm` interface handles the interactions between the `Remotes` and a local `Interface`.
+The [SlaveComm](./slaveComm.go) interface handles the interactions between the `Remotes` and a local `Interface`.

 #### MasterComm

-The `MasterComm` interface is a wrap-around of the `SlaveComm` interface.
+The [MasterComm](./masterComm.go) interface is a wrap-around of the `SlaveComm` interface.

 #### standardFunctionsCloser

-A `standardFunctionsCloser` interface is defined in the [standardInterface.go](./standardInterface.go) file, and is used in all other classes to handle the functions in the `standardFunctionsCloser` interface.
+The [standardInterface](./standardInterface.go) interface is used in all other classes to handle the functions in the `standardFunctionsCloser` interface.

 ## Peer reset